- Wikipedia will delete a page for a variety of reasons - mainly due to a lack of notability

-In brief, notability is an indication of how well known or relevant to the public sphere a person, company, or event is.
-The concept of notability prevents everyone from creating their own page and Wikipedia getting bogged down with irrelevant information.
-Notability on Wikipedia is very important because if anyone could get a Wikipedia page the usefulness of the encyclopedia would suffer.
+In brief, notability is an indication of how well-known or relevant to the public sphere a person, company, or event is.
+The concept of notability prevents everyone from creating their own page, and Wikipedia gets bogged down with irrelevant information.
+Notability on Wikipedia is very important because if anyone could get a Wikipedia page, the usefulness of the encyclopedia would suffer.
 Before you even think about creating a page about any subject, especially that of a living person or a company, make sure the subject is absolutely notable.
 Without notability the page will be deleted.

 Outside sources and great references

 Related to notability are outside sources.
 One of the main ways the Wikipedia community assesses whether or not the subject deserves a Wikipedia article is by researching what other non-Wikipedia sources say.

 You can have a degree of control in that, too, which is often the first step in making sure any Wikipedia page you create doesn’t get deleted.

 How the Wikipedia page is written will make a big difference, too.

 Wikipedia articles are built according to a structure of best practices and rules of the platform.
 The closer you get to the ideal structure, the better the chances that the page will stay online.
 That said, there isn't one ideal structure.
 There are different structures for different types of pages - for example, the page for Steve Jobs is radically different than the one for Fidget Spinners.

 It's helpful to take a careful look at the structure of successful pages of similar subjects before you begin to piece together your article.